• Skip to primary navigation

 Print Recipe Pin Recipe

-Prep Time 25 mins
+Prep Time 25 minutes mins

-Cook Time 40 mins
+Cook Time 40 minutes mins

-Total Time 1 hr 5 mins
+Total Time 1 hour hr 5 minutes mins

 Course Canape, main, side, starter

-Cuisine asian, Indian, Mediterranean, pakistani
+Cuisine Asian, Indian, Mediterranean, Pakistani

 Servings 4 people